magento/merchdocs/src/sales-channels/asc/buy-box-competitor-pricing.md

 The Buy Box is awarded by Amazon to the seller who has the product listed usually at the best price, along with other factors such as FBA/Prime shipping offered, availability, and the seller’s performance.

-The Buy Box Competitor Pricing tab displays the Buy Box listing price, shipping price, and landed price of your competitors.
+The _Buy Box Competitor Pricing_ tab includes the Buy Box listing price, shipping price, and landed price of your competitors.
 This can be used to understand the price positioning of your competitors on Amazon.

 [Intelligent repricing rules]({% link sales-channels/asc/intelligent-repricing-rules.md %}) can be configured to adjust your pricing based on the Amazon Buy Box price.